Pillow Talk

 Union Jack Pillow

 The Union Jack flag is pretty popular these days in the world of decorating – serving trays, dressers, and of course pillows.
-My inspiration came from my friend Linda at It All Started with Paint.
-She makes a beautiful Union Jack pillow.
-Hers looks better and she probably makes it a whole lot faster, but this was a lot of fun for me and it turned out really cool.
-If you’re not up for putting in the time to make one, check out Linda’s Etsy Shop.
+If you’re not up for putting in the time to make one, check out my bloggy friend, Linda’s Etsy Shop.

-For my Union Jack Pillow I used a drop cloth type material.
-It was super cheap but a little scratchy so I made sure to pre-wash it.
+For my Union Jack Pillow, I used a drop cloth type material – cheap & pretty, just pre-wash it.

 Stenciled and Flowered Pillow